fastforwardlabs/active-learning-cml/README.md

 ### Launch the Application on CML
-There are two ways to launch the NeuralQA prototype on CML:
+** Needs to be fixed based on Andrew's response ** There are also two ways to launch the ActiveLearner prototype on CML:

 1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CML workspace, select the "Active Learner" tile, click "Launch as Project", click "Configure Project"
 2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/fastforwardlabs/active-learning-cml), click "Create Project", click "Configure Project"

 > Note: Active Learner depends on several heavy libraries (Pytorch, Dash, and so on).
 A minimum of 6GB memory instance is recommended to run this template.

 ## Acknowledgments
 The UMAP configuration is inspired from the DASH [example applications](https://dash-gallery.plotly.host/Portal/)